clark-pain/Portfolio/index.md

-## Clark Pain's Online Portfolio
+## Clark: Professional, Sun lover, Jokester

 Welcome to my portfolio.
 Included is information regarding my professional experience, skills, and personal interests.

+I believe that every complex problem has an elegant and efficient solution.
+I am not one to cut corners or sacrifice quality for the sake of convenience.

 ### Bio
 Hometown, hobbies, how i got to where i am now